Quantitative/Categorical Data Identify each of the following as q... | Channels for Pearson+

 1

-Understand the difference between quantitative and categorical data: Quantitative data represents numerical values that can be measured or counted (e.g., height, weight, age), while categorical data represents labels or categories (e.g., gender, blood type, color).
+Understand the difference between quantitative and categorical data: Quantitative data represents numerical values that can be measured or counted (e.g., height, weight, age), while categorical data represents characteristics or attributes that can be grouped into categories (e.g., colors, types, labels).

-Examine the variable in question: The problem refers to 'platelet counts' in a dataset.
-Platelet counts are numerical values that represent the number of platelets in a given volume of blood.
+Examine the data provided in the problem.
+The problem mentions the 'colors of the M&M candies,' which are descriptive attributes rather than numerical values.

-Determine if the data is numerical or categorical: Since platelet counts are measured as numbers and can be used for mathematical operations (e.g., finding the mean or standard deviation), they are numerical in nature.
+Determine whether the data can be measured or counted numerically.
+Since colors are descriptive and cannot be measured numerically, they do not qualify as quantitative data.

 Verified video answer for a similar problem: